 |

-8:00p - 9:15p Zohar & ZhugJoin community member Dr. Yosef Rosen for mystical learning and delicious spicy zhug (a yemenite hot sauce).
+8:00p - 9:15p Free (please RSVP) Zohar & ZhugJoin community member Dr. Yosef Rosen, Director of Jewish Life & Learning at the Jewish Federation of Portland, for mystical learning and delicious spicy zhug (a yemenite hot sauce).

 |